How to make a splint

 - Loss of feeling (sensation)

-- Loss of pulse or a feeling of warmth beyond the injured site
+- Loss of pulse or a feeling of warmth to the injured site

-If any of these situations occur and medical assistance is not available, and the injured part looks to be abnormally bent, gently replacing the injured part back into its normal position may improve the circulation.
+If medical assistance is not available and the injured part looks abnormally bent, gently placing the injured part back into its normal position may improve the circulation.

 Avoid activities that strain the muscles or bones for long periods as these can cause fatigue and falls.
-Always use protective gear, such as proper footwear, pads, braces, and helmets.
+Always use protective gear, such as proper footwear, pads, braces, and a helmet.